Intro into Community Plugins

 Introduction

 Community plugins are plugins that are not officially supported by the RoadRunner team.
 They are maintained by the community and are not part of the RoadRunner distribution.
-They can be build using the tools called Velox.
+They can be built using the tool called Velox.

-Not official does not mean that they are not good.
-In fact, some of the community plugins are very useful and can be used in production.
-Community plugin doesn't necessary should be in the roadrunner-server organization.
-It can be in any other organization or even in the personal repository.
-The only requirement is that the plugin should have an velox.toml configuration file and can be built with the latest version of RoadRunner.
+Not being official does not mean they are not good.
+In fact, some community plugins are very useful and can be used in production.
+A community plugin does not necessarily need to be in the roadrunner-server organization.
+It can be in any other organization or even a personal repository.
+The only requirement is that the plugin has a velox.toml configuration file and can be built with the latest version of RoadRunner.

-Community plugins has their own issues and PRs.
-If you have any questions or issues with the community plugin, you should create an issue/discussion in the repository of the plugin.
+Community plugins have their own issues and PRs.
+If you have any questions or issues with a community plugin, you should create an issue or discussion in the plugin's repository.

 Community plugins can have their own licenses and versioning.